codesilva/codesilva.github.io/_drafts/pitches/2025/jsnation-how-to-contrib-to-nodejs.md

 We will work on a fictional feature involving async operations so we can cover both the JavaScript and C++ sides.
 This feature is a simple copy file operation (but using different system calls, as BunJS did).

 NOTE: The feature here is less important than the process of adding it.
+So if the organization thinks we can simplify it, I'm okay with that.

 - Adding a feature
     - JavaScript side